cblacks/ArkDiscord/README.md

 I made this tool so its more easy to play the game Ark.

 The bot is written in c# and is still under construction

+This source is for education purpose and not meant to be sold!